 - Women’s Scholarship – Center for Cyber Safety and Education Graduate Level Scholarships

-- A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).
+- A total of 24 credit hours that must be completed in one academic year (fall and spring terms).

 - 12 concentration-specific credit hours (see below).

-- A three-credit writing seminar or a two-credit directed research project (with a 30-page paper involving research and analysis).
+- A three-credit writing seminar or a two-credit directed research paper (30-40 double-spaced pages).

-- Constitutional Law for Foreign Lawyers (279M) (spring only) (This is a requirement for students with a foreign law degree.
+- U.S. Constitutional Law for Foreign Lawyers (279M) (This is a requirement for students with a foreign law degree.
 Students with a background in common law may request a waiver from this requirement.)

-- Non-U.S. J.D. students interested in taking a U.S. state bar exam will also have to take certain bar-required courses to be eligible to sit for the bar exam.
+- Non-U.S. J.D. students planning to take a U.S. state bar exam must also complete certain bar-required courses as part of their LL.M. degree program to be eligible to take the bar examination.

 - Privacy Law

-Note: The sample courses listed above are sample course offerings only and are not necessarily offered every semester.
-Past, current, and future courses can be accessed on the Law School’s Interactive Course Schedule.
+Note: The sample courses listed above are sample course offerings only and are not necessarily offered every term.
+Past, current, and future courses can be accessed on the Law School’s Class Schedule.